-Assuming you are arriving into Dublin, you will begin to explore the Ancient East of Ireland by leaving Dublin and travelling south.
+Assuming you are arriving in Dublin, you will begin to explore the Ancient East of Ireland by leaving Dublin and travelling south.
 If you are leaving from Dublin Airport, you will take the M50 southbound and join the M11 at Shankill.
 This journey is 74km long on the motorways, will take about 1 hour and 10 minutes at an average speed of 105kph.

-Alternatively you could leave the M50 at junction 9 and join the N7.
+Alternatively, you could leave the M50 at junction 9 and join the N7.
 Leaving this road at junction 6 will route you past the beautiful Blessington Lakes and over the Wicklow Mountains to arrive at Glendalough after 80km and 1 hour and 15 minutes.

-You will be visiting the 6th century monastic site of Glendalough today.
+You will be visiting the 6th-century monastic site of Glendalough today.
 Founded by St Kevin, Glendalough features a Round Tower, other monastic buildings and two beautiful lakes.
 Allow a few hours to explore the site and to hike around the lakes.
 Glendalough is free to visit with free parking and guided tours of the site can be booked and take from the visitor’s centre.

 Here are some other things to see and do along your route to Glendalough or nearby.

 - Russborough House is one of Ireland’s finest stately homes and is located along the route that passes Blessington Lakes.
 It is located 32km west of Glendalough, a journey of just over 30 minutes.
 Entry is payable but includes a 45-minute tour of this Palladian palace.